magmide/magmide/README.md

 Just because it's *possible* to fully verify all code, doesn't mean it should be *required*.
 It simply isn't practical to try to completely rewrite a legacy system in order to verify it.
 Successful languages with goals of increased rigor such as Rust and Typescript strategically use concessions in the language such as `unsafe` and `any` to allow more rigorous code to coexist with legacy code as it's incrementally replaced.
 The only problem is that these concessions introduce genuine soundness holes into the language, and it's often difficult or impossible to really understand how exposed your program is to these safety holes.

 We can get both practical incremental adoption and complete understanding of the current safety of our program by leveraging work done by the [Iron obligation management logic](https://iris-project.org/pdfs/2019-popl-iron-final.pdf) built using Iris.
 We can use a concept of **trackable effects**, where a piece of some "token" has to be given up in order to perform a dangerous operation without justifying its safety with a proof.
-This "infects" the violating code block with an effect type that will bubble up through any parent blocks.
-Project teams can choose how strict they want the effects of their program to be, some choosing to fail compilation if a program isn't memory safe or could panic, and others tolerating some possible effects or writing proofs to assert that these effects only happen in certain well-defined circumstances.
-New kinds of trackable effects can even be defined and used, allowing different projects to introduce new kinds of safety and correctness tracking, such as ensuring asynchronous code doesn't block the executor, or a web app doesn't render raw untrusted input, or a server doesn't leak secrets.
+This would "infect" the violating code block with an effect type that will bubble up through any parent blocks.
+Project teams could choose how strict they want the effects of their program to be, some choosing to fail compilation if a program isn't memory safe or could panic, and others tolerating some possible effects or writing proofs to assert that these effects only happen in certain well-defined circumstances.
+New kinds of trackable effects could even be defined and used, allowing different projects to introduce new kinds of safety and correctness tracking, such as ensuring asynchronous code doesn't block the executor, or a web app doesn't render raw untrusted input, or a server doesn't leak secrets.

-Importantly, even if some piece of software chooses to ignore some negative effects, other projects will be automatically informed of those negative effects if they try to use that software.
+Importantly, even if some piece of software chooses to ignore some negative effects, other projects could be automatically informed of those negative effects if they try to use that software.
 We can have a genuinely secure trustless software ecosystem!

 ## Deeply metaprogrammable